tenstorrent/tt-metal/README.md

 and manageable time frame at this time.
 In the meantime, please review the [contributor's guide](CONTRIBUTING.md) for more information about contribution standards.

+If you would like more information on running tests locally and CI, please refer to the relevant section in the the [contributor's guide](CONTRIBUTING.md) and read it in its entirety.

 ## Communication